menu

 Demographics

-The per capita income in Buffalo in 2022 was $34,368, which is middle income relative to Iowa and the nation.
-This equates to an annual income of $137,472 for a family of four.
+The per capita income in Buffalo in 2022 was $33,527, which is lower middle income relative to Iowa, and middle income relative to the rest of the US.
+This equates to an annual income of $134,108 for a family of four.
 However, Buffalo contains both very wealthy and poor people as well.

+Buffalo is a somewhat ethnically-diverse city.
 The people who call Buffalo home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Buffalo residents report their race to be White, followed by Asian.
-Important ancestries of people in Buffalo include German, Irish, English, French, and Scottish.
+The greatest number of Buffalo residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Buffalo include German, Irish, English, Danish, and Scottish.

 The most common language spoken in Buffalo is English.
-Other important languages spoken here include Italian and Polish.
+Other important languages spoken here include Italian and Arabic.

 Notable & Unique Neighborhood Characteristics